Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

 Silverstein 49k Max Silverstein was born in Chicago, Ill., on 15 February 1911 and was appointed midshipman at the Naval Academy on 18 June 1928.
-He was commissioned ensign on 2 June 1932 and went to sea in Chester (CA 27) on the 26th as an aircraft gunnery observer.
+He was commissioned ensign on 02 June 1932 and went to sea in Chester (CA 27) on the 26th as an aircraft gunnery observer.
 He was promoted to Lieutenant (junior grade) on 2 June 1935 and subsequently served in Chaumont (AP 45), Tattnall (DD 125), and Seattle (CA 11).
-After being promoted to lieutenant on 13 March 1940, later changed to date from 1 August 1939, Lt.
+After being promoted to lieutenant on 13 March 1940, later changed to date from 01 August 1939, Lt.
 Silverstein reported for duty as Engineer and Damage Control Officer in Sims (DD 409).
-On 7 May 1942, during the Battle of the Coral Sea, Sims came under aerial attack.
+On 07 May 1942, during the Battle of the Coral Sea, Sims came under aerial attack.
 Though knocked unconscious by the first bomb, Lt.
 Silverstein quickly recovered and "coolly directed the securing of the boilers, the jettisoning of topside weights to preserve stability and the preparations for repairs to save the vessel from sinking."
 Lt.
 Silverstein died soon thereafter when Sims sank.
 For "his relentless determination and inspiring heroism . . . ," Lt.
 Silverstein was posthumously awarded the Silver Star medal and the Purple Heart.

-USS Silverstein (DE 534) was the first ship to be named in his honor.
+USS Silverstein (DE 534) (1944-1959) was the first ship to be named in his honor.

-(Photo from the US Naval Academy Yearbook; The Lucky Bag, Class of 1932.)
+(Photo from the U.S. Naval Academy Yearbook; The Lucky Bag, Class of 1932)

 Bill Gonyo

-Silverstein 557k undated Alfred F. McDonald
+Silverstein 57k undated, souvenir ship portrait Alfred F. McDonald

 GM2c 51-52